ancientwar-lord/ainewsRepoter/README.md

 - **Message History**: Full conversation history is maintained

 ### Example Interactions

-- "Provide me the latest updates?"
+- "Provide me the latest updates."
-- "Tell me about artificial intelligence"
+- "Tell me about artificial intelligence."
-- "Provide me the update in tech sector"
+- "Provide me the update in the tech sector."

 ### Browser Compatibility